ewilan-riviere/memorandum/content/documentation/guides/no-category/linux/setup-troubles.md

+---
+# image: nuxtjs.jpg
-# Troubles with installation of Linux
+title: 'Troubles with installation of Linux'
+---

 - Prepare boot useb key with Rufus on Windows, just use windows.iso
 - Install Windows